kdgdkd/MIDItema/README.md

 - **Visual TUI:** A clean, full-screen terminal interface provides a clear overview of the current state and information on the part, including a moving step sequencer showing the bars in the current part, elapsed time, the active quantization mode and any pending action.

 - **OSC Broadcasting:** Sends detailed OSC messages on every part change, allowing for easy integration with other creative software (MIDImod, Resolume, TouchDesigner, VCV Rack, etc.).

+- **MIDI Program Change Output:** Sends a MIDI Program Change message on every part change, allowing you to automatically change patches on external synthesizers or effects units.

 - **Remote Transport Control:** Can send Start/Stop commands to a master clock (that receives transport signals), allowing you to control the song performance from the single terminal.